China to slash taxes, boost lending to prop up slowing economy

 U.S. Secretary of State Mike Pompeo said on Monday he thought both nations were “on the cusp” of a deal to end their trade war.

-Reporting by Kevin Yao, Lusha Zhang, Min Zhang, Stella Qiu, Hallie Gu, Muyu Xu, Cate Cadell, Xiaochong Zhang, Tom Daly, Yilei Sun, Pei Li, Norihiko Shirouzu, Se Young Lee, Yawen Chen, Dominique Patton, Judy Hua, Tony Munroe and Ben Blanchard; Writing by Ryan Woo and Yawen Chen; Editing by Shri Navaratnam and Sam Holmes
+Reporting by Kevin Yao, Lusha Zhang, Min Zhang, Stella Qiu, Hallie Gu, Muyu Xu, Cate Cadell, Xiaochong Zhang, Tom Daly, Yilei Sun, Pei Li, Norihiko Shirouzu, Se Young Lee, Yawen Chen, Dominique Patton, Judy Hua, Tony Munroe and Ben Blanchard; Writing by Ryan Woo and Yawen Chen; Editing by Shri Navaratnam, Sam Holmes and Jacqueline Wong